-3.1 Material Risks Insurer is Exposed to During the Reporting Period
+3.1 Material risks insurer is exposed to during the reporting period

 LSM Bermuda has identified various risk categories to which the Company is exposed.
-The Risk Register contains a listing of the main risks in relation to strategic, insurance, operational, investment, credit, liquidity, legal and regulatory aspects of the business.
+The Risk Register contains a listing of the main risks in relation to insurance, liquidity, market, credit, operational, strategic and group as aspects of the business.